turingschool/present/README.md

 To obtain the Google Cloud credentials, navigate to the Present Dashboard in the [Google Cloud Console](https://console.cloud.google.com/apis/dashboard?project=present-334418).
 Under "Credentials" select one of the OAuth 2.0 Client IDs.
 Currently the only one is named `Present-OAuth-Client`.
 Copy the Client ID and Client Secret and paste into the appropriate fields in `config/application.yml`.

 Next you will need to obtain Zoom Credentials.
-Navigate to the [Zoom Marketplace](https://marketplace.zoom.us/) and select `Develop` > `Build App` -> `Server-to-Server OAuth`.
-Enter any name for your App and select `Create`.
-This should take you to your application's page (in the future, you can navigate to this page by using the `Manage` link).
-Copy the API Key and the API Secret into the appropriate fields in `config/application.yml`.
+Follow [these instructions](https://marketplace.zoom.us/docs/guides/build/server-to-server-oauth-app/#create-a-server-to-server-oauth-app) to create a Server to Server Oauth App with Zoom.
+You do not need to enable WebHooks.
+Select the appropriate scopes to get meeting details and meeting reports.
+Then, copy the API Key and the API Secret into the appropriate fields in `config/application.yml`.

 If you do not wish to use Figaro you will need to use another method to set the `GOOGLE_OAUTH_CLIENT_ID`, `GOOGLE_OAUTH_CLIENT_SECRET`, `ZOOM_API_SECRET`, and `ZOOM_API_KEY` environment variables.